lingeringwillx/sims2py/README.md

 ### Functions
 **read_int(file, numbytes, endian='little', signed=False)**

 Reads *numbytes* from *file* and converts it into a signed integer.
 The endian can be specified with the *endian* argument.
-The *signed* argument can be used to specify whether the integer is signed or not.
+The *signed* argument is used to specify whether the integer is signed or not.

 **write_int(file, number, numbytes, endian='little', signed=False)**

 Converts *number* into a bytes object with length *numbytes* and endian *endian*, then writes it into *file*.
-The *signed* argument can be used to specify whether the integer is signed or not.
+The *signed* argument is used to specify whether the integer is signed or not.

 **read_float(file, endian='little')**